developmentseed/data/README.md

 # Data

-Manages meta information for documents stored in couchdb.
+Experimental meta data manager for documents stored in couchdb.
 This module was designed having statistic data records in mind.

 - Add meta information such as title, description, source information to